-- Are records dispositioned based on documented retention schedules?
+- Are records being destroyed based on documented retention schedules?

 - Does your retention schedule management strategy account for records that need to be placed on legal hold, or are of historical significance?

-- If there are records that have not been dispositioned according to their retention schedules, do they expose your organization to any regulatory or legal risk?
+- If there are records that have not been destroyed according to their retention schedule, do they expose your organization to any regulatory or legal risk?

 If records are filed incorrectly, not at all or even duplicated, the entire records management program is at risk.
 Be sure to consider the following:

 - Are all records filed according to your organization’s file plan?

 - Is there any redundant, outdated or trivial information stored in your records management system?

 - Can you retrieve records in a timely and efficient manner?